-Straightforward grammatical structures are considered to be:
+Straightforward grammatical structures/language is considered to be:

-- repetitive, simple word order - short, simple sentences that use a repetitive range of common, high-frequency structures - simple ideas, opinions and thoughts that are expressed but are not justified.
+- repetitive, simple word order - short, simple sentences that use a repetitive range of simple structures - expresses simple ideas, for example opinions that are expressed but are not justified.

 Errors: students are not expected to produce perfect, error-free writing in order to access the top band as errors are also made by native speakers.
 The mark grid describes the frequency of errors and the impact that errors have on coherence.